aragon/aragon.js/packages/aragon-api-react/README.md

 #### `currentApp`

 Details about the current app.
-It returns a single object with the same keys as the objects in `apps`.
+It returns a single object with the following keys:

+- `appAddress`: the app's contract address
+- `appId`: the app's appId
+- `appImplementationAddress`: the app's implementation contract, if any (only available if this app is a proxied AragonApp)
+- `identifier`: the app's identifier, if any
+- `isForwarder`: whether the app is a forwarder or not
+- `kernelAddress`: the Kernel address (i.e. organization address) this app is installed on
+- `name`: the app's name, if available

 Example: